nxp-mcuxpresso/mcuxsdk-examples/ota_examples/_doc/encrypted_xip_iped.md

 Additional information for IPED in RW61x can be found in its reference manual.

-## 2. Bootloader encryption (OVERWRITE_ONLY only)
+## 2. Encryption of MCUboot (OVERWRITE_ONLY only)

-Note: Encrypting the mcuboot partition is required only for case when a private key used for offline encryption is embedded in bootloader code as C array, otherwise, it's optional.
+Encrypting the mcuboot partition is required only for case when a private key used for offline encryption is embedded in bootloader code as C array, otherwise, it's optional.

 To simplify the workflow, the MCUXpresso Secure Provisioning Tool (SEC tool) is used.